kailash-manasarovar/statement/docs/timeline/2026/april.md

 - Here's my listing: https://coregulatingtouch.com/business-directory/dr-katharine-murphy-ttp-london-uk/ and I've just found out how to edit it too.
 - When the psychological terror-meme mentions started, including:
     - Steve saying "switcheroo".
-    - The German woman who had called me "Saint Katharine" saying: In concert.
+    - The German woman who had called me "Saint Katharine" referencing music and music study.
     - This sort of thing..
-- The German woman mentions *Joy*, again and again, and I realize after a bit they're referring to the query email, and perhaps something broader too.
+- The German woman mentions *Joy*, again and again, in an exaggerated manner, and I realize after a bit they're referring to the query email, and perhaps something broader too.
 - Later, I wonder if this *Joy* is referenced in [extremely early fake accounts on Twitter, right in the midst of fighting the porn-gangs of Dénia](../2024/may.md#hazel-smith-pretends-to-be-esteve-online) when I still thought everyone talking to me was mostly Hazel or Domingo.
 - See below "My name is Joy", in German!